 The doctors and scientists in the HSS Center for Regenerative Medicine study a range of regenerative medicine therapies.
 These treatments seek to heal or regenerate tissues that have been damaged by injury or disease.
 They may also stimulate the body to heal injuries that previously could not be repaired.

 The goal of the HSS Center for Regenerative Medicine is to identify and study new treatment options and improve their effectiveness.
-It will bring together HSS physicians, surgeons and scientists to establish a world-class program.
+It brings together HSS physicians, surgeons and scientists to establish a world-class program.
 We can use regenerative medicine techniques for many difficult-to-treat conditions such as osteoarthritis, chronic tendonitis, degenerative disc disease in the spine, muscle strain injuries in athletes and more.

 The field of regenerative medicine is rapidly growing and changing.
 Our approach to studying these cutting-edge therapies and providing them to our patients is based in the strong scientific and clinical research programs at HSS.